Low-is/Generalized-Statistical-Modeling-and-Multi-Group-Analysis-Pipeline/README.md

 # Pipeline Development - Meta-analysis
 ## Effect size estimation, meta-analysis, and statistical testing for gene expression data.

+Pooled Standard Deviation - a weighted average of standard deviation from two or more groups, used when assuming the groups have equal variances.
+It combines individual group varainces to provide a single, more precise estimate of the common variability across the populations.
+  - Example:
+      Pooled SD = sqrt((SD1^2 + SD2^2) / 2)

 Effect Size - a statistical measure quantifying the magnitude of a relationship or difference between groups, helping to determine a finding's practical significance beyond statistical significance.
   - Example:
       Cohen's d, where a weight loss intervention group loses 10 kg, and the control group loses 5 kg, resulting in a Cohen's d approximately 0.67, indicating a medium effect size that is a noticeable difference in the weight loss between the groups.